 “Artificial Intelligence (AI)” refers to a branch of computer science that uses data processing systems that perform functions normally associated with human intelligence, such as reasoning, learning, and self-improvement, or the capability of a device to perform functions that are normally associated with human intelligence such as reasoning, learning, and self-improvement.
 This definition considers machine learning to be a subset of artificial intelligence.

-“Consumer Impact” an AI system decision (output) initiated by a company that impacts the consumer.
+“Consumer Impact” refers to a decision by an Insurer that is subject to insurance regulatory standards enforced by the Department.

 “Degree of Potential Harm to Consumers” refers to the severity of adverse economic impact that a consumer might experience as a result of an Adverse Consumer Outcome.